Bondei

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, with increased access to global markets and cultural exchange.
+- Globalization brings both opportunities and challenges, influencing economic practices and cultural identity.

 - Urbanization Effects